 Can Lawyers Use the Term Esquire After Retirement?

 No official rule governs the use of esquire after retirement.
-However, retired lawyers should not use esquire to drum up business in another state as part of unauthorized practice, nor should they use it to represent themselves as currently-practicing lawyers.
+However, retired lawyers should not use the term esquire to drum up business in another state as part of an unauthorized practice of law, nor should they use it to represent themselves as active, practicing lawyers.
 Instead, it serves as a reminder of their past commitments and practices.

-Other Legal Abbreviations You Might Need to Know
+Beyond Esquire Meaning, Some Other Legal Abbreviations You Might Need to Know